BlockResearchGroup/compas_bender/docs/index.rst

 ********************************************************************************
-compas_bender
+COMPAS Bender
 ********************************************************************************

-.. rst-class:: lead

-COMPAS extension package for form finding of bending active structures

 .. .. figure:: /_images/
      :figclass: figure
      :class: figure-img img-fluid

+.. rst-class:: lead

+COMPAS Bender provides algorithms and data structures for form finding of bending active structures, using a modified version of the Dynamic Relaxation method.

 Table of Contents